 Steps:

-- Remove access grille
+- Remove the access grille

 - Gently remove dust and debris—don’t bend coil fins

-- Vacuum floor area beneath unit
+- Vacuum the floor area beneath the unit

-- Replace grille and restore power
+- Replace the grille and restore power

 Important Note: If you have pets, clean coils every 3 months.
 Pet hair accelerates coil clogging.